The 10 Most Scandalous Nudes in Art (NSFW)

-We’re here to let you in on a pretty widely known secret about art history: it was all about sex.
-Nude representations of men and women caused scandals throughout centuries (female nudes of course more often, unfortunately).
-Often dressed-up in a religious or mythological costume they often violated “the good taste” of the epoch because of their open straightforwardness.
+We’re here to let you in on a pretty widely known secret about art history: it is all about sex.
+Nude representations of men and women caused scandals throughout the centuries (female nudes of course more often, unfortunately).
+Often dressed up in a religious or mythological costume they often violated “the good taste” of the epoch because of their straightforwardness.

-In celebration of the wildly erotic tendencies of artists over the centuries, we’ve put together a list of the most jaw-dropping-ly female nudes painting.
-Are you ready for a ride?
+In celebration of the wildly erotic tendencies of artists over the centuries, we’ve put together a list of the most jaw-dropping female nude painting.

 Although the Greeks had no problem showing their male Gods and figures without clothes, the same rules did not apply to women.
 Even Aphrodite, the Greek Goddess of love, was always sculpted wearing loosely-draped robes.
 But in the mid-fourth century BCE, a sculptor named Praxiteles gave form to a naked Aphrodite.
 His Aphrodite, undressing for her bath and completely naked, her right hand modestly covering her pubic area, was the first life-size representation of a nude female form.

-Mark Twain once called Titian’s Venus “the foulest, the vilest, the obscenest picture the world possesses.” – just look at Venus’ hand, it looks very suspicious.
+Mark Twain once called Titian’s Venus “the foulest, the vilest, the most obscene picture the world possesses.”
+Just look at Venus’ hand, it looks very suspicious.
 It is probably a portrait of a courtesan, perhaps Zaffetta.
-Even the indefatigable finder of allegories drawing on Renaissance Neoplatonism, the art historian Edgar Wind, had to admit that in this case “an undisguised hedonism had at last dispelled the Platonic metaphors” With her unabashed nudity and strong gaze into the viewers’ eyes, the nude female in this 1538 work of art is undeniably erotic.
+Even the indefatigable finder of allegories drawing on Renaissance Neoplatonism, the art historian Edgar Wind, had to admit that in this case “an undisguised hedonism had, at last, dispelled the Platonic metaphors.”
+With her unabashed nudity and strong gaze into the viewers’ eyes, the nude female in this 1538 work of art is undeniably erotic.

-This painting is the only surviving nude by Velazquez, a Spanish artist of the 17th century.
-Such paintings were really rare during those times and due to its nude content it was officially discouraged by the Spanish Inquisition.
-But Velazquez being King Philip IV’s painter did not fear making such paintings.
-But there is another story connected to this painting – on March 10, 1914 this painting was mercilessly attacked by a woman named Mary Richardson.
+This painting is the only surviving nude by Diego Velázquez, a Spanish artist of the 17th century.
+Such paintings were really rare during those times and due to their nude content, it was officially discouraged by the Spanish Inquisition.
+But Velázquez, being King Philip IV’s painter, did not fear making such paintings.
+But there is another story connected to this painting – on March 10, 1914, this painting was damaged by a woman named Mary Richardson.

 The woman has no explicit reason to be naked – she is not a mythological figure but a normal lunch companion – and her partners are both clothed.
 The nudity wasn’t even the most shocking part of this painting though.
 Manet’s painting style and his refusal to make subtle gradations between the light and dark part of the painting, as well as his deliberately shallow depth and perspective, were also considered avant-garde.

-When “Olympia” went on show at the Paris Salon in 1865 it caused an outrage.
-Critics at the time described this oil painting as ‘vulgar’ and ‘immoral’.
-All because the nude subject’s confrontational gaze (looking directly at the viewer) and the artist’s allegedly ‘blatant’ depiction of a prostitute.
-They also complained the woman’s slender physique made her look like a young girl and that the numerous objects featured in the painting were clear signs that she was indeed a ‘lady of the night’.
+When Olympia went on show at the Paris Salon in 1865 it caused an outrage.
+Critics at the time described this oil painting as “vulgar” and “immoral.”
+All because of the nude subject’s confrontational gaze (looking directly at the viewer) and the artist’s allegedly “blatant” depiction of a prostitute.
+They also complained the woman’s slender physique made her look like a young girl and that the numerous objects featured in the painting were clear signs that she was indeed a “lady of the night.”

 Ingres’ contemporaries considered the work to signify Ingres‘ break from Neoclassicism, indicating a shift toward exotic Romanticism.
-And Grande Odalisque attracted wide criticism when it was first shown.
-But not because of her nudity – but because of the elongated proportions and lack of anatomical realism.
-One critic remarked that the work had “neither bones nor muscle, neither blood, nor life, nor relief, indeed nothing that constitutes imitation”.
+Grande Odalisque attracted wide criticism when it was first shown.
+Not because of the nudity of the subject, but because of the elongated proportions and lack of anatomical realism.
+One critic remarked that the work had “neither bones nor muscle, neither blood, nor life, nor relief, indeed nothing that constitutes imitation.”

-8. The Origin of the World, Gustave Courbet
+8. The Origin of the World by Gustave Courbet

-This Picasso’s painting provoked widespread outrage when it was originally exhibited in 1916, with critics and members of the public describing it as ‘immoral’.
-Not only had Picasso painted five prostitutes, his revolutionary style of depicting them using geometric shapes and bold colors was simply too much for critics and the public at the time, who initially described this now-famous painting as ‘grotesque’.
+This Picasso painting provoked widespread outrage when it was originally exhibited in 1916, with critics and members of the public describing it as “immoral.”
+Not only had Picasso painted five prostitutes, but his revolutionary style of depicting them using geometric shapes and bold colors was simply too much for critics and the public at the time, who initially described this now-famous painting as “grotesque.”